devharitwal/Mortgage-Calculator-/README.md

 ## FAQ

 #### How to run?
-Clone the repo and run the app, you are good to go.
+Clone the repo, compile the app.